Gridrand/RimGui/README.md

 ---

-# Non-goals
+## Non-goals
 - Support for GUIs with heavy visual effects

 ---

-# Features
+## Features
 - Box
 - Button
 - ToggleButton
 - RadioButton
 - CheckBox
-- Color
-- ColorPicker
+- ColorPreview
 - Custom
-- Dropdown
 - Foldout
 - Frame
-- Input
-  - LabelInput, LabelInputNumeric, Vector2, Vector3, Vector4, Vector2Int, Vector3Int, Rect, RectInt, Bounds, BoundsInt etc
-- ListView
+- InputText
 - Scroll
 - Separator
-- SlidePad
 - Slider
 - Sprite
-- Splitter
-- Tab
 - Text
 - Texture
-- Tree
 - Window
+- Heading
+- Spacing
+- InteractiveItem
 - Drag and Drop
 ...and many more.

-# Differences Between Unity IMGUI and RimGui
+## Differences Between Unity IMGUI and RimGui

 - **Targets both developers and end-users:** While Unity IMGUI is primarily for developer tools, RimGui targets not only developers but also **user interfaces for players enjoying the game.**
 - **High-Performance Design:** RimGui is designed for high performance, including efforts to **minimize GC (Garbage Collection) allocation.**